Akusem/idep/DiatOmicBase_integration.md

 Put the code from `radioButtons("dataFileFormat", ` to `,a( h5("?",align = "right"), href="https://idepsite.wordpress.com/data-format/",target="_blank")` in a conditionnal panel with `"!output.usePreComp"` condition:

-Add also the h5 wait for library like below:
+Also, Add the h5 waitForLibrary like below:

 ```R
 conditionalPanel("!output.usePreComp",